JasonWisniewski/Portfolio-App/README.md

 # Protfolio Application

 ## Description
-This project is designed to show potential employers about myself and the demonstrate skills that I have.
+This project is designed to show potential employers about myself and the demonstrate skills that I have aquried.
 This project taught me a lot about organizing CSS and HTML to produce a product that is appealing and stylish.

 ## Installation
 To install the project clone the code in this repository.
 The site can also be accessed at https://jasonwisniewski.github.io/Portfolio-App/